-The term acoustic violence was introduced in Ukraine by Maidan Monitoring Information Centre at the initiative of Viktor Pushkar, PhD in Psychology and Msc in Acoustics
+The term acoustic violence was introduced in Ukraine by Maidan Monitoring Information Centre.
+It was the initiative of Viktor Pushkar, PhD in Psychology and Msc in Acoustics.

-Back in 2016, we wrote: “One of the new mechanisms of social behaviour influence was introduced in the USSR and later inherited by Russian Federation was acoustic violence – permanent exposure to loud music in places of mass transit of people – transport, shops, markets and the service sector.
+Back in 2016, we wrote: “One of the new mechanisms of social behaviour influence was introduced in the USSR and later inherited by Russian Federation was acoustic violence.
+It is permanent exposure to loud music in places of mass transit of people – transport, shops, markets and the service sector.
 As of 2013, typical musical product consumed in Ukraine was produced in Russian Federation. … Acoustic violence creates stress; it makes natural communication between people impossible, and leads to social atomization. ”

 One of the results of prolonged acoustic violence is that the majority of the population … perceives shouting, hysterical and loud conversations as the norm.
 So regular calm conversation doesn’t attract attention anymore.